 As mentioned above, MRP is a Bayesian framework which always comes with an estimate of uncertainty in our prediction.
 This really helps with detecting changes over time since it allows us to make statements like ‘With a probability of 83%, there was a change in brand awareness from between March and April’.

-7. Do my brand analytics insights get better over time?
+7. Do my brand tracking insights get better over time?

 Strong YES!
 Since the MRP model learns over time, brand KPIs with only a little information at the beginning will improve significantly.